 The current events program can be found at sydney.edu.au/law/events.

 Each research student is given an opportunity to discuss their progress and provide feedback to the Associate Dean (Research) and the Review Committee at an annual progress review meeting.
 The purpose of the annual review is to assist research students to complete their research project within the maximum course duration.
 The annual review process also helps the Faculty to ensure that satisfactory progress is being made.

 The Training Needs Analysis is a tool for managing, reflecting on and helping to promote Higher Degree by Research skills development.
 To enable the Faculty to identify research student training needs, students should state the opportunities that are available to them, training they may have completed and their training needs on the form.

 Commencing and suspended students will be contacted later in the year.

 The Careers Centre provides information and services for current and prospective students, parents and carers, employers and university staff.
 Please visit the Careers Centre website for the latest information on workshops and career information sessions.

 For further information on the types of support provided to research students, please visit the Research Support website

-A number of funded places are available for postgraduate law research students to attend the 2012 SSMART workshops organised by the US Studies Centre to enhance their methodological and analytical skills.
+Limited places may be available to first year postgraduate law research students to attend the SSMART workshops organised by the US Studies Centre to enhance their methodological and analytical skills.